 If you choose to have general anaesthesia, this will be administered by a qualified GP anaesthetist at Southbank Day Surgery in South Perth.
 Hospital and anaesthetist fees apply, but you may be able to claim some of this back through Medicare or your insurance.

-If your health insurance includes hospital cover and dental extras, general anaesthesia may be more affordable than IV sedation.
+If your private health insurance includes hospital cover and dental extras, general anaesthesia may be more affordable than IV sedation.
 However, general anaesthesia has BMI restrictions that could make some patients unsuitable.

 Pros